LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - ..
 - A commoner that went by the names of Mortos discovers Musoko trapped in a grand cavern beneath the city and pledges himself to freeing the grand creature.
 - Mortos vows to set in motion a plan to overthrow the twin serpents and writes a tome
-- The tome is discovered and locked within the tomehold.
+- The tome is discovered and locked within the tomehold
 - Duska discovers the tome of Mortos
 #### Sunmaek
 - The Banished Greater Dragons: Musoko (Olum), Higashi (Dogu) and Nishi (Bati) arrive in Sunmaek